proxima-one/prefix-value-queue-go/README.md

 Another example is to count NFT's owned by some account.
 Or again count number of NFT's transfers of some collection.

+Examples can be found in `./test` folder and at https://github.com/proxima-one/token-volume-apis

 ## Concept
 ### Group
 In this library we use concept called Group.
 It's how you split transactions in independent (in terms of